tinohertlein/timesheet-wizard/README.md

 **documents-generator**

 - downloading the json-representation of the timesheets from S3
-- generating Excel and PDF files from that
+- generating Excel, PDF & CSV files from that
-- storing the Excel and PDF files again on S3
+- storing the Excel, PDF & CSV files again on S3

 **importer** is a [Micronaut application](https://micronaut.io/) written in Kotlin, built with Gradle and deployed to AWS Lambda as a GraalVM native